Milanilic-w28/omnifood/README.md

 # Omnifood

-Omnifood is the culmination of the skills and knowledge acquired during Jonas Schmedtman's course, "The Complete JavaScript Course: From Zero to Expert".
+Omnifood was developed as the final project of **Jonas Schmedtman's** course "The Complete JavaScript Course: From Zero to Expert".
 This project is a fully responsive restaurant website that demonstrates the comprehensive application of the concepts covered throughout the course.

 ## Main Feautures